D067659/tpmc_documentation/technical_documentation/service_provider.md

       <td>Object</td>
 		    <td>Object which specifies how the placeholder shall be evaluated, i.e. how its value must be derived by potentialy using (some of) the fields of the invoked function specified by the user.
 There are two types of placeholder values: Those which correspond directly to one of the specified fields and those which are the result of another function that needs to be invoked first.
 In the latter case the specified fields may be used as parameters of this function.

-The structure of the <b>value</b> object in either cases is shown in Appendix 1.
+The structure of the <b>value</b> object in either cases is shown in [Appendix 1](#appendix-1---exemplary-fixtures-of-function-and-api-specifications) (e.g. for case 1 see API named "Yahoo Finance (stock/get-detail by Symbol)" and for case 2 see API named "Yahoo Finance (stock/get-detail by Name)".
 In both cases a boolean attribute <i>apply_function</i> specifies in which case we are.
 This information could also be derived from the structure of the object, but this attribute simplifies processing and validation.
 In the first case, i.e. if we do not apply a function, the name of the function field (attribute <i>name</i>) whose user specified value should be used as value of this placeholder is given in an attribute called <i>field</i>.
 In the latter case, besides the <i>apply_function</i> attribute, there are two more attributes: One, named <i>function_name</i> holding the internal name of the function to be invoked for evaluation.
 The second, named <i>function_fields</i> holding a list of objects specifying which fields are passed to the function for invocation together with their values.
 In case, a value is sourrounded by "§" signs, this means that this value should be the value of the corresponding field of the originally invoked function.
      </td>
 	   </tr>
  	   <tr>